-The Bonds will be issued pursuant to the Law and the Indenture as fully registered Bonds without coupons in denominations of 5,000, or any integral multiple thereof (not exceeding the principal amount maturing at any one time).
+The Bonds will be issued pursuant to the Law and the Indenture as fully registered Bonds without coupons in denominations of \$5,000, or any integral multiple thereof (not exceeding the principal amount maturing at any one time).
 The Bonds will be issued in book-entry only form.
 The Depository Trust Company, New York, New York will act as securities depository for the Bonds.
 So long as the Bonds are held in book-entry only form, principal of and interest on the Bonds will be paid directly to DTC for distribution to the beneficial owners of the Bonds in accordance with DTC's procedures.
 See Appendix G - "BOOK-ENTRY SYSTEM."

 The Bonds will be dated the date of delivery and will mature on September 1 in the years and in the principal amounts shown on the inside cover of this Official Statement.
 The Bonds will bear interest at the per annum rates shown on the inside cover of this Official Statement.
 Such interest will be payable semiannually on March 1 and September 1 of each year, commencing March 1, 2016 (each, an "Interest Payment Date") and will be computed on the basis of a 360-day year consisting of twelve 30-day months.
-Each Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless (i) it is authenticated on a day during the period from the sixteenth (16th) day of the calendar month next preceding an Interest Payment Date to such Interest Payment Date, both days inclusive, in which event it will bear interest from such Interest Payment Date, or (ii) it is authenticated on a day of the month preceding the first Interest Payment Date, in which event it will bear interest from its date; provided, that if at the time of authentication of any Bond interest is then in default on the Bonds, the Bond shall bear interest from the Interest Payment of interest on the Bonds.
+Each Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless (i) it is authenticated on a day during the period from the sixteenth (16th) day of the calendar month next preceding an Interest Payment Date to such Interest Payment Date, both days inclusive, in which event it will bear interest from such Interest Payment Date, or (ii) it is authenticated on a day on or before the fifteenth (15th) day of the month preceding the first Interest Payment Date, in which event it will bear interest from its date; provided, that if at the time of authentication of any Bond interest is then in default on the Bonds, the Bond shall bear interest from the Interest Payment Date to which interest has previously been paid or made available for payment of interest on the Bonds.